International Political Economy

 - ASEAN Economic Community (AEC) and ASEAN’s Long-term Potential

-- Dynamics between economic groupings and arrangements such as the Group of Twenty (G-20), Asia Pacific Economic Cooperation (APEC) and Trans-Pacific Partnership (TPP), and Regional Comprehensive Economic Partnership (RCEP).
+- Dynamics between economic groupings and arrangements such as the Group of Twenty (G20), Asia Pacific Economic Cooperation (APEC), Regional Comprehensive Economic Partnership (RCEP), and Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 IPE scholars conduct collaborative research projects with other institutions such as the Asian Development Bank Institute (ADBI), Asian Development Bank (ADB) and the ASEAN Secretariat.
 Our faculty are regularly invited to speak and participate in various roundtables, seminars, and conferences, both in and outside Singapore.